pdx-cs-sound/fm/README.md

   only by editing the source.
 Added command-line generator argument handling.

-* [x] Support alternate tunings.
+* [x] Supported alternate tunings.

+* [x] Extended the fixed linear attack-release (AR) envelope, to full ADSR and make configurable.

 * [ ] Support other MIDI control messages, particularly
   pitch wheel, mod wheel, sustain pedal.
 In short, provide reasonably full MIDI controls. *(In progress.)*

-* [ ] Extend the fixed linear attack-release (AR) envelope, to full ADSR and make configurable.
-Seperate envelopes should be able to be applied to separate operators where this makes sense. *(In progress.)*
+* [ ] Seperate envelopes should be able to be applied to separate operators where this makes sense.

 * [ ] Add a VCF.